APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 In the effort to protect speech made in good faith, which itself may be perceived as untrue, free speech protections are vast---speech containing any combination of the above are permitted, speech made in bad faith, and lies are all permitted.

-"If the government goes after them—especially when they’re saying things we find stupid or wicked—it’s natural to start cheering.
-But therein lies the rub..If the government can easily go after them, a different government could just as easily come after us."

-Fighting on our behalf is conditioned on the understanding that this country was founded by the downtrodden---what is best for the collective is the freedom to criticize established thought if it to longer serves us or becomes unjust.

-This freedom enables vitriolic, abusive speech that hurts people, often unnecessarily.

 "Words and expression can do awful things.
 They can insult and mock.
 They can grievously wound.
 They can gossip and betray.
 They can lie.
 They can intimidate and threaten.
 They can fake the news and be weaponized to deceive, manipulate, and sow discord.
 They can become memes that lead kids to bully, tribes to kill, nations to war."

-They key is to understanding
+### CAC

 As an example, in the exchange at the council meeting, **the CAC Commissioner participated in discrimination based on national origin**.

-Her statement collapsed nationality into ideology, and assumed anyone who is Israeli is inherently supportive of Zionist policies, regardless of their personal beliefs or political positions.
+Her statement collapsed nationality into ideology, regardless of personal belief or political position.
 It ignored any possibility for diversity of thought within Israel, where a wide spectrum of perspectives on issues like the occupation, settlements, and peace with Palestinians may exist.
 Her words **implied that Israelis "deserve to die"** by virtue of being Israeli alone.

 If the commissioner discriminated, how might UCLA view her conduct?
 Isn't she allowed to exercise her right to free speech?
 Yes she is.